-Figure 5 applies another log-linear function (Equation 19) to model the within-spot fractionation of Temora2 spot 11.
+Figure 5 applies another log-linear function (Equation 19) to model the within-spot fractionation of Temora spot 11.
 This function models the drift-corrected logratios as a linear function of analysis time.
-The slopes of the log-linear functions are a function of the within-spot fractionation between the numerator and denominator elements.
+The slope of the log-linear functions are a function of the elemental fractionation between the numerator and denominator elements.
 Because there is no fractionation between two isotopes of the same element, the slope of the Pb/Pb ratios is zero.